Christina Alden and Alex Patterson – Hunter | Self Release

 Seán Gray – The Great Stariski | Frame Records

 There’s not the slightest attempt to mask Seán Gray’srich Scots accent as he tells the story of Johnny Stariski, a sort of Barnum character of Polish descent working in the Barony coalfields, whose penchant for dangerous ‘magic tricks’ high above the coal face became legendary, an example of which is illustrated in the sleeve artwork.
 The former Paul McKenna Band musician and noted session man collaborates with Scots poet Rab Wilson, adapting his poem The Great Stariski with both sensitivity and warmth, the musician and poet both sharing a passion for Ayrshire’s mining history.
 Rab actually worked alongside Johnny in the mid-late 70s and early 80s and much of that first hand account can be detected in the lines.
 Opening (and closing) to the sounds of the the working collery’s bell and winding wheel, “The Great Stariski” brings to mind the industry’s noble past, it’s people and it’s occasional colourful characters, Johnny Stariski being one of them.
 Admiral Fallow’s Joe Rattray and Blue Rose Code drummer Stuart Brown join the multi-instrumentalist on this highly evocative single.

-The Great Stariski is featured on this week’s edition of the Vaults radio show.
+The Great Stariski is included on this week’s edition of the Vaults radio show.

 Michael Lane – Good Times | Greywood Records